Ex-Memphis player sues school over handling of rape claim

 The federal lawsuit filed Monday by Ernest Suttles says the school branded him as a rapist and cost him a possible NFL career.
 Court records say the state dismissed the charge last month after finding it couldn’t “carry its burden of proofs.”

 Suttles was accused of raping a long-term girlfriend in 2017 just before the team was set to play the Liberty Bowl.
-The defensive lineman was kicked off the team and suspended campus.
+The defensive lineman was kicked off the team and suspended from campus.

-The lawsuit says the school didn’t interview a potential witness or close a related complaint barring him from appealing the suspension and withheld financial aid.
+The lawsuit says the school didn’t interview a potential witness or close a related complaint, which prevented him from appealing the suspension and getting his financial aid restored.
 Suttles wants a jury trial and all records of the complaint destroyed.